Dig a little deeper about the healthy living topics

 - Helping Teens Deal with Disappointment: The teenage years revolve around friends, school, family, sports, and events.
 We may not always recognize what could warrant disappointment.
 Allow your teenager to experience frustration.

 - In the Moment: Building Resiliency: Resilience is how we deal with difficult situations or adversity.
-Seeing the good in difficult situations is not an easy task but can be very helpful when trying to move forward.
+Seeing the good out of difficult situations is not an easy task but can be very helpful when trying to move forward.

 - In the Moment: Changing Relationships: Developing self-esteem and understanding complex emotions supports healthy relationship development.
 Caring adults serving as role models can encourage permanent, positive effects for the future by providing support and encouragement.